 Extreme Torah Study

 There is no Torah Study group of this kind anywhere.
 We delve into Torah learning branching off in directions unforeseen at the outset of the class.
 We cover issues from the present political situation to pop culture to discussions on Israel.
 We see how these topics relate to basic precepts found in the Torah.
 It is a “no holds barred” anything goes very adult learning session.

 No other adult education series mixes these two towering facets of Jewish culture and civilization.
 Musar literature is defined as a didactic Jewish ethical literature which describes virtues and vices and the path towards perfection.
 Kabbalah literally means “receiving/tradition.
 It is an esoteric method, discipline, and school of thought that teaches the primordial blueprint for Creation’s philosophies, religions, sciences, arts, and political systems.
 Each month a different topic is approached to find its origins and interpretations in both Kabbalah and Musar.
 Topics such as… Humility, Patience, Gratitude are explored in both disciples with an eye towards practical applications.
 Lively discussions ensue with a struggle to find meaning in everyday activities using Kabbalah and Musar as a starting point.

 From learning Hebrew to reading from the Torah to leading a worship service.
-A fun class for those who always wanted to become B'nei-Mitzvah but never had the opportunity to do so.
+Please call the Temple if you are interested.